ga4gh/vrs/docs/source/terms_and_model/terms_and_model.rst

-Teminology & Information Model
+Teminology & Information Model !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
-##############################

 When biologists define terms in order to describe phenomena and observations, they rely on a background of human experience and intelligence for interpretation.
 Definitions may be abstract, perhaps correctly reflecting uncertainty of our understanding at the time.
 Unfortunately, such terms are not readily translatable into an unambiguous representation of knowledge.

-For example, "allele" might refer to "an alternative form of a gene or locus" [`Wikipedia`_], "one of two or more forms of the DNA sequence of a particular gene" [`ISOGG`_], or one of a set of coexisting sequence alleles of a gene [`Sequence Ontology`_].
+For example, "allele" might refer to "an alternative form of a gene or locus" [`Wikipedia`_], "one of two or more forms of the DNA sequence of a particular gene" [`ISOGG`_], or "one of a set of coexisting sequence alleles of a gene" [`Sequence Ontology`_].
 Even for human interpretation, these definitions are inconsistent: does the definition describe a precise sequence change or a qualitative one?
 In addition, all three definitions are inconsistent with the practical need for a way to describe sequence changes outside regions associated with genes.

 **The computational representation of biological concepts requires translating precise biological definitions into data structures that can be used by implementers.** This translation should result in a representation of information that is consistent with conventional biological understanding, and, ideally, be able to accommodate future data as well.
 The resulting *computational representation* of information should also be cognizant of computational performance, the minimization of opportunities for misunderstanding, and ease of manipulating and transforming data.

 Accordingly, for each term we define below, we begin by describing the term as used by biologists (**biological definition**) as available.
 When a term has multiple biological definitions, we explicitly choose one of them for the purposes of this specification.
 We then provide a computer modeling definition (**computational definition**) that reformulates the biological definition in terms of information content.
 We then translate each of these computational definitions into precise specifications for representing information (**logical model**).
 Terms are ordered "bottom-up" so that definitions depend only on previously-defined terms.

-.. note:: The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in `RFC 2119`_.
+.. note:: The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT",
+          "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in `RFC 2119`_.

 Primitive concepts
-******************
+@@@@@@@@@@@@@@@@@@

 .. _id: